In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Tacos de guisado are generally filled with stewed meats and vegetables which are displayed in earthenware bowls called cazuelas.

-These are typically breakfast and lunch tacos and disappear by 3:00 pm – 4:00 pm in the afternoon.
+These are typically breakfast and lunch tacos and disappear by 3:00 pm – 4:00 pm.

-There are a number of different options available.
-We enjoyed popular versions like picadillo, ground meat with carrots and peas.
-Rajas con crema, roasted poblano chiles and onions in a sour cream and mole poblano, which is mole and nuts.
+There are several different options available.
+We enjoyed popular versions like picadillo, ground meat with carrots, and peas.
+Rajas con crema, roasted poblano chiles, and onions in a sour cream and mole poblano, which is mole and nuts.

-Look for street carts, taqueria and market stalls selling this stewy tacos, and taste this beloved food in Mexico City.
+Explore Mercado de San Juan, look for street carts, taquerias, and market stalls selling these stewy tacos, and taste this beloved Mexican food.

 Tacos Guisado Street Vendor Roma Norte